microsoft/nova-facade/packages/nova-react-test-utils/README.md

 ## Storybook

 Similarly to unit tests this package provides decorators for storybook stories using either Apollo or Relay.
-The package exposes two decorators, `getNovaApolloDecorator` and `getNovaRelayDecorators`, which should be picked based on whether or not the component is based on Apollo or Relay.
+The package exposes two implementation of same `getNovaDecorator` one for Relay and one for Apollo.
+One should be picked based on whether or not the component is using Apollo or Relay as GraphQL client.

 ```tsx
 import type { Meta, StoryObj } from "@storybook/react";